Seema Verma

-Seema Verma (born September 26, 1970) is an American health policy consultant and former administrator of the Centers for Medicare & Medicaid Services in the Donald Trump administration.
-During her tenure, she was involved in efforts to repeal the Affordable Care Act, as well as reduce Medicaid benefits and increase restrictions on Medicaid.
-She was embroiled in ethics and legal controversies related to her use of taxpayer money while in office.
+Seema Verma (born September 26, 1970) is an American healthcare executive who is currently a general manager and executive vice president at Oracle Corporation.
+She was administrator of the Centers for Medicare & Medicaid Services in the first Donald Trump administration from 2017 to 2021.
+During her tenure, she supported policies aimed at repealing elements of the Affordable Care Act and implementing changes to Medicaid.
+Her time in office drew scrutiny over her use of federal funds, leading to investigations regarding legal compliance.

-Education
+Early life and education

 Born in Virginia, Verma was a first-generation Indian American.
 She and her family moved several times, living in small towns such as Joplin, Missouri, and larger cities such as the Washington D.C. area.
 She also lived in Taiwan for five years while growing up.
 In 1988, she graduated from Eleanor Roosevelt High School in Greenbelt, Maryland.
-Verma's father, Jugal Verma, said his daughter "grew up in a Democratic household.”
+Verma's father, Jugal Verma, said his daughter "grew up in a Democratic household."

 Verma received a bachelor's degree in life sciences from the University of Maryland, College Park, in 1993.
 She earned a Master of Public Health, with a concentration in health policy and management, from the Johns Hopkins School of Public Health in 1996.